Live at Newport (McCoy Tyner album)

-Live at Newport is the fifth and first live album by jazz pianist McCoy Tyner.
+Live at Newport is a live album by the jazz pianist McCoy Tyner.
+It was released on January 9, 1964 through Impulse!
+Records.
 It features performances from bassist Bob Cranshaw and drummer Mickey Roker, with trumpeter Clark Terry and alto saxophonist Charlie Mariano appearing on three of the five tracks.

 Reception

-The Allmusic review by Stephen Thomas Erlewine states that "It's straight-ahead hard bop in the best possible sense—accessible but stimulating, engaging and vibrant from beginning to end".
+The AllMusic review by Stephen Thomas Erlewine states that "It's straight-ahead hard bop in the best possible sense—accessible but stimulating, engaging and vibrant from beginning to end".